tiny-pilot/style-guides/README.md

 * Omit prefixes like "(chore)" or "(fix)".
 * Omit Markdown formatting characters such as backticks.
   * Github renders Markdown in PR titles, but not all git clients do.
+  * Use Markdown in PR descriptions because it has better cost:benefit ratio there.
+In the description, Markdown allows links and embedded media, whereas the most we'd want in the title is backticked titles, which isn't so useful when rendered and adds clutter for git clients that don't render Markdown.

 ### Pull request descriptions